dweber019/apc-php-webinar/README.md

 }
 ```

-After this change we have the mariaDB information on the root level of our environmentals variables, just the way Laravel is used to it.
-Doing it this way ensurse the standart way of
+After this change we have the mariaDB information on the root level of our environmental variables, just the way Laravel is used to it.
+Doing it this way ensures the standard way of
 local development with Laravel (see ```.env``` handling).

 As the PHP Buildpack can't handle the helper method ```env(...)``` during staging we have to fix this in ```config/database.php```.
 Replace the ```mysql``` config so it looks like this: